Puttee: Legacy

 At the outbreak of World War I the Dominion of Newfoundland raised a regiment for active service.
 Lacking a local militia or garrison of soldiers, there were no military stores; uniforms had to be fashioned from scratch.
 In the absence of khaki broadcloth, puttees were fashioned from blue broadcloth.
 The Newfoundland Regiment was thus nicknamed "The Blue Puttees".
 This distinctive feature was retained for several months until the regiment was issued with standard British Army uniform and equipment upon arrival in England.

 During World War II, 1 Brigade of the 1st Canadian Division was being inspected by King George VI.
 By this date the traditional knee-length puttees had been replaced with short ankle-length leggings worn with battledress.
 There were not enough khaki leggings for issue, so the 48th Highlanders made do with unofficial blue ones reportedly cut down from stocks of blue cloth found in regimental stores.
 The King inquired as to why the 48th wore different "puttees" from the rest of the brigade.
 Upon being told of the shortage, the king replied that he liked the blue puttees better and that they should keep them.
-The 48th Highlanders continued to wear blue puttees until the regimental service dress was eventually phased out.
-Reportedly other regiments nicknamed them as "The Glamour Boys" for this distinctive form of legging.
+The 48th Highlanders continued to wear blue puttees until the regimental battle dress was eventually phased out.